Beautiful Baguettes and Crusty Crostini

 • Mill the flour

-• Prepare the yudane by mixing 30 grams of your flour with 60 grams of boiling water to form a paste.
+• Prepare the yudane by mixing 30 grams of your flour from above with boiling water to form a paste.

-• Mix with the whisk attachment, first on low to incorporate the flour, then kick it up to high speed for up to 3 minutes.
+• Mix with the dough hook attachment, first on low to incorporate the flour, then kick it up to high speed for up to 3 minutes.
+If your mixer can handle longer mixing, mix on lower speed for up to 10 minutes or until the bowl is cleaned.
+If using a kitchen aid, there should be a fifteen minute rest between mixing sessions.

-• Transfer the dough to a mixing bowl, lightly oiled.
+• Transfer the dough to a proofing bowl, lightly oiled.

 • Imagine the dough is a clock face.
 Grab the dough at 12 o’clock and stretch it up into the air and press it down gently into the center of the clock face.
 Turn the bowl and do the next number on the clock.
 Repeat this step until the dough has tightened up and it isn’t stretching as far.

-• Let the dough rise until almost doubled, or approximately 30 minutes.
+• Let the dough rise until risen by 50%, or approximately 3-6 hours.

 • Remove from the oven, and let cool on a baking rack.